 If the emergency services did not attend the scene:

-- If you haven’t already done so, and the police were not present at the scene you need to call the police as soon as practically possible to report your accident and obtain a claim number before calling the TAC.
+- If you haven’t already done so, and the police were not present at the scene you need to call the police as soon as practically possible to report your accident and obtain a claim number before calling the Transport Accident Commission.

-- If there was a police presence, call the TAC on 1300 654 329, you will need to provide them the claim number issued to you on the day or the attending officer’s name and station details.
+- If there was a police presence, call the commission on 1300 654 329, you will need to provide them with the claim number issued to you on the day or the attending officer’s name and station details.

-We understand that dealing with insurers can be quite intimidating and you may be worried about making a mistake while lodging your claim that could impact your entitlements.
-If so please don’t stress, our team in Melbourne can review your claim and provide you with free and immediate legal advice.
+We understand that dealing with insurers can be quite intimidating, and you may be worried about making a mistake while lodging your claim that could impact your entitlements.
+If so, please don’t stress; our team in Melbourne can review your application and provide you with free and immediate legal advice.

 - Complete a Report of Traffic Incident to Police Form which you can download here and take it to your nearest police station